inexorgame-obsolete/blog-data/post/2018/04-10-inexor-hackathon-2018.md

 title:      Inexor Hackathon 2018
 date:       2018-10-04 19:00:00 +0200
 author:     a-teammate
-summary:    First Hackathon 2018: Lindau, Germany from 13. - 15.
+summary:    Our first Hackathon 2018 in Lindau, Germany from 13. - 15.
 April.
 ---

 Our next Hackathon is in the pipeline! 🎉